Cocaine can come in the form of a white powder or rock crystal. It is most often snorted, injected, smoked, or rubbed onto the gums.

 How Much Does Crack Cocaine Cost On The Street?

 Crack cocaine, or crack, refers to the solid form of cocaine.
+It is usually smoked in a glass crack pipe or dissolved into a liquid and injected intravenously.

 What Factors Can Influence The Cost Of Cocaine?